jlim0930/ecelab/README.md

 - terraform `brew install terraform`
 - jq `brew install jq`
 - python3 & pip
-- ensure that you have ~/.ssh/google_compute_engine ssh keys that will get you into the GCP hosts
+- ensure that you have `~/.ssh/google_compute_engine` ssh keys that will get you into the GCP hosts - if this is named something else you will need to edit `ansible.cfg`

 I created this on my macbook and only tested from the macbook so ymmv with linux

 ## INSTALL

+- ensure you have all the software required
+- run `gcloud auth application-default login` so that terraform can create GCP resources
 - clone the repo `git clone git@github.com:jlim0930/ecelab.git`
-- run `gcloud auth application-default login` so that terraform can create GCP resources
 - go into the directory `cd ecelab`
 - edit `vars` to make the environment closer to you